 The LIFT System, built in the 99-01 biennium, manages commercial licenses and fish tickets for commercial fishing.
 The client/server base (PowerBuilder) of LIFT is not included in the agency's architecture direction and is not web enabled.
-During the 05-07 biennium WDFW conducted internal scoping and requirements discussions.
-In FY2008 work on systems design was initiated.
+Work was initiated in the 2005-07 biennium and is expected to continue through the 09-11 biennium.
 No legislative funding request is currently planned.
 Given the mission critical status of LIFT, an action plan using internal developer resources continues to be the main option for an incremental replacement of LIFT.
-Internal developer staff are limited.
+Internal developer staff are limited and recent staff reductions will have an impact on the schedule.